The Makotuku Stream that Raetihi township gets its water from is likely to be contaminated for the next three months and perhaps up to a year.

-But because of previous sawmilling close to the Makara, the council would do extensive testing for harmful compounds, including 1080, Mr Till said.
+Because of previous saw milling close to the Makara, the council would do extensive testing for harmful compounds, including 1080, Mr Till said.

 He said the council was working with a number of organisations, but health was paramount.

-The rain that started falling yesterday will help to flush the stream of diesel leaked into the Makotuku from a diesel tank owned by Ruapehu Alpine Lifts (RAL) on Mt Ruapehu.
+The rain which started falling yesterday will help to flush the stream of diesel leaked into the Makotuku from a diesel tank owned by Ruapehu Alpine Lifts (RAL) on Mt Ruapehu.

-RAL chief executive David Mazey attended the meeting and once again offered apologised to the community.
+RAL head David Mazey attended the meeting and again apologised to the community.

 He said the leak was probably over a 5-6 hour period, and when it was discovered on the morning of September 28, the tank was turned off.

 RAL did not report the leak until the following Wednesday.

 Local woman Lesley Edmonds asked Mr Mazey if RAL had acquired the necessary consents, and had he spoken to iwi in the area.